-Excellent product demo videos explain how something works.
+Excellent product demo video explains how something works.
 They also urge people to buy the items by showing how to solve a problem.
 They make life more enjoyable or simplify processes.
 Often, a product demo video tells a story customers have worked out in their minds.

 Here are some essential tips and examples of best practices:

 It’s usually not enough for your product demo to assure people an item is user-friendly.
 You’ll get much better results by letting people see that for themselves.
 The product demo video for an automated tea-making system, called teaBOT, does that strategically by showing a person making the perfect cup of tea.